Safety and security

 This travel advice covers Israel and the Occupied Palestinian Territories

 You should keep up to date with local travel advice via local news outlets and international outlets like the Access Coordination Unit

+The FCDO advises against all travel to Gaza (including the waters off Gaza).
 You should not approach the perimeter fence surrounding the Gaza Strip.

 Occupied Golan Heights

 The FCDO advises against all travel to the east of Route 98 along the Syrian border.

 Rocket attacks and sporadic gunfire have occurred in northern Israel without warning since 2012.
 Although there has been a significant decrease since the military situation on the Syrian Golan stabilised in 2018, a residual threat remains.
 If you are travelling in the area, follow advice from local law enforcement.

 The FCDO advises against all travel to the Sheba’a Farms and Ghajjar and within 500m of the border with Lebanon (the ‘Blue Line’) east of Metula, including the northern edge of the town.
 If travelling near areas of military operation, adhere to all Israeli official instructions.

 The situation on the ground could change quickly.
 On 1 September 2019 there was an exchange of fire between the militant group Hizballah and the Israeli Defence Force across the Blue Line, with material damage but no reported injuries on either side.
 You should keep up to date with the news and this travel advice while travelling.